Transtheoretical model: Details of each stage

 People at this stage are ready to start taking action within the next 30 days.
 They take small steps that they believe can help them make the healthy behavior a part of their lives.
 For example, they tell their friends and family that they want to change their behavior.

-People in this stage should be encouraged to seek support from friends they trust, tell people about their plan to change the way they act, and think about how they would feel if they behaved in a healthier way.
-Their number one concern is: when they act, will they fail?
+People in this stage benefit by seeking support from friends they trust, telling people about their plan to change the way they act, and thinking about how they would feel if they behaved in a healthier way.
+A prominent concern is that if they act they will fail.
 They learn that the better prepared they are, the more likely they are to keep progressing.